KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 ## Recommendations

-1. Prioritise India as the primary growth market — a 10% revenue increase would add approximately 697K to the top line
+1. Prioritise India as the primary growth market. **WHY?** A 10% revenue increase would add approximately 697K to the top line
-2. Increase availability of Apple and Samsung products — together they generate 49% of revenue from just 2 of 5 brands
+2. Increase availability of Apple and Samsung products. **WHY?** together they generate 49% of revenue from just 2 of 5 brands
 3. Launch a targeted campaign in August and September to address the annual mid-year revenue dip
 4. Conduct a strategic review of the Pakistan market, focusing on product range realignment and pricing optimisation
-5. Continue investing in the Online channel — it generates the highest average units per transaction at 52.7
+5. Continue investing in the Online channel. **WHY?** It generates the highest average units per transaction at 52.7
-6. Develop targeted marketing for the 54 to 65 age segment — the highest value customer cohort at 831 per device
+6. Develop targeted marketing for the 54 to 65 age segment. **WHY?** This is the highest value customer cohort at 831 per device

 ---